Amigoland: Don Celestino

 Fidencio’s somewhat younger brother Celestino, also a widower, is now suffering from diabetes.
 In contrast to his brother, Celestino is still vital enough to start a Viagra-assisted affair with his housekeeper, Socorro.

 Socorro

 Socorro is Don Celestino's housekeeper.
 She is a childless widow three decades younger than Celestino who lives across the border in Matamoros.
 It's Socorro, seeking a deeper relationship with Celestino, who encourages him to visit his brother after years of estrangement.

-Plot Synopsis
+Plot

 As Fidencio and Celestino catch up, Socorro learns that their falling out concerned a story the old men cannot agree on: Was it true that their "Papa Grande" saw his family killed by Indians and was then kidnapped and brought north?
 They decide to set out on a four-day bus trip to Linares to search for the truth about their grandfather and about each other.

 Themes

 The themes of aging, brotherhood, identity and memory figure prominently in Amigoland.

 Casares said in an interview that growing up with two elderly parents influenced his work.
 Amigoland was written as his own father was dying in a nursing home in Brownsville.